Logic through pictures - introduction

 These pages use pictures of mathematical worlds or universes that have things in them.
 The things can have properties.
 A property is something like being red, being new, or being a member of some group.
 Numbers can have properties such as being even, odd, positive, or prime.
 In classical logic, a thing either has a particular property or it does not, and there is no middle ground.

 The logic concepts described here through pictures are enough to make precise virtually all of the reasoning needed by students of high school algebra and trigonometry.
 (Calculus needs a bit more.)
 Adding suitable rules of inference and axioms for logic and numbers gives a precise system that can be used to solve a great many math problems at this level.

-This is also the kind of logic used in the Prooftoys automated proof assistant.
+This is also the kind of logic used in the Prooftoys proof builder.

 About the pictures

 In the pictures a mathematical world is shown as a circle.
 The world has various things in it, each of those things having a particular spot in the picture.

 Mathematical writing, instead of saying a point of a picture is blue,

 or has the property of being blue, often says it is a member of the

 set of points that are blue.
 In mathematics, properties are also